 - Always collect metadata on the cover page.
 This page includes personally identifiable information is identifying and will need to be removed later, so if using a paper survey it must go on a detachable cover page.
 If using a digital data collection method, it will need to be encrypted and stored separately from the module data.
 This data should include:

 - Respondent’s identifying information

-- If you have a large enough sample, you can shorten a questionnaire by randomly assigning some of the respondents to different forms
+- If you have a sufficiently large sample, you can shorten a questionnaire by randomly assigning some of the respondents to different forms.

 Developing the survey